 We took in a lot of what this beautiful region of Upstate New York has to offer during our family road trip through the Adirondacks.
 Among our favorite destinations was the huge Ausable Chasm and experienced the views of the Adirondack mountains from a 30-foot eagle’s nest at the Wild Center.
 But through all of our adventures, one of the coolest parts of our Adirondacks family vacation was finding all the cool things to do in Lake Placid New York.

 But we weren’t satisfied with just one or two adventures, we wanted to discover ALL of the Lake Placid things to do for families.
 So we set out on an epic weekend through the Olympic city.
 And we didn’t leave disappointed.
-From epic views to adrenaline-pumping thrill rides, we ended up not wanting to leave Lake Placid, NY!
+From epic views to adrenaline-pumping thrill rides, we did not want to leave Lake Placid, NY!
 If you’re looking for tips on the Adirondacks in winter, check out this post here.

 About Lake Placid New York

 Unlike many of the quiet towns in the Adirondacks, Lake Placid during summer is booming.
-Everywhere we went there were families on-the-go taking in all of the Lake Placid things to see and do.
-It was obvious that Lake Placid family vacations were a hot ticket so we were excited to learn more.
+Everywhere, there were families on-the-go.
+Taking in all of the Lake Placid things to see and do.
+It is evident that Lake Placid family vacations were a hot ticket, so we were excited to learn more.

 And you can’t even talk about Lake Placid without talking about sports.
-Everywhere we went in Lake Placid there were people cycling, running, climbing, and hiking.
+Everywhere we went to Lake Placid, people were cycling, running, climbing, and hiking.
 This active lifestyle has been bread over the last 100 years.
-Lake Placid was home to not one, but TWO Olympic games, the first in 1932 and the latest in 1980.
+Lake Placid was home to not one, but TWO Olympic games, the first in 1932, and the latest in 1980.
 One fun thing to do before you visit Lake Placid is to pick up some vintage Lake Placid Olympic shirts for exploring the sites.

 Where Is Lake Placid NY?